sjdavenport/BansalResponse/README.md

 invalid.

-The purpose of this repository is to provide freely available and reproducible code the evaluations considered by Bansal and Peterson (2018); showing simulation and theory align.
+The purpose of this repository is to provide freely available and reproducible code the evaluations considered by Bansal and Peterson (2018); showing simulation and theory align in line with the standard literature.
 Our results show that in these simulations the expected Euler characteristic closely matches the average number of clusters as predicted by theory.
 Unfortunately it appears that Bansal and Peterson (2018) have miscalculated the Euler characteristics and have simulated their random